Women Photographers

-The Royal Collection contains a significant body of work by women photographers
+The Royal Collection contains many photographs taken by women photographers.

 Eva Barrett (1879–1950)